open-contracting/deploy/docs/develop/update/network.rst

 Hostnames and IP addresses
 --------------------------

-Update the server's Pillar file:
+Update the server's Pillar file.
+For example:

 .. code-block:: yaml